-Hail damage to roofing happens all over the country every year.
+Hail damage to roofing happens all over the country every year, as hail storms are part of our normal life in the Midwest.
 It can be a painstaking process to file a claim.
-And if you don't have an honest contractor in your corner, the insurance company could end up giving you a less than fair deal.
-That is why we have created this seven step process to help fellow readers of the web file insurance claims successfully after hail damage.
+And if you don’t have an honest contractor in your corner, the insurance company could end up giving you a less than fair deal.
+That is why we have created this seven step process to help fellow readers file a hail damage claim for a roof.

 Call your agent and let them know that you had a contractor out and have confirmed that there is damage on the property and you’d like to file a claim.

 Insurance adjuster will call and schedule a time and date to be out at the property to assess the damages, it is imperative that you have representation at this meeting from your contractor.
 You want to have your contractor there who is familiar with how this process works and knows the items that need addressed at the assessment, because once the initial meeting is completed it is very hard to backtrack on missed items / damages.